Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Results

 \subsection{Collision-energy scaling}

 The measured cross-sections were compared with the results of LHCf at $pp$ collisions at $\sqrt{s}$ = 7 and 13 TeV to test the collision energy dependency of forward photon production.
 Fig.~\ref{fig:escalespe} shows the results obtained for the same coverage of \xF-\pT$\;$phase space as that of the LHCf results.
-In this comparison, an additional normalization factor $1/\sigma_{\mathrm{inela}}$ was introduced, where $\sigma_{\mathrm{inela}}$ was the inelastic cross section.
-For normalization of the LHCf results, the values of $\sigma_{\mathrm{inela}}$ = $(72.9\,\pm\,1.5)$ mb and $(79.5\,\pm\,1.8)$ mb reported in Ref.~\cite{TOTEM_7TeV, TOTEM_13TeV} were used\footnote{A slightly lower value $\sigma_{\mathrm{inela}}$ = 71.5 mb was used in Ref.~\cite{LHCf_Photon_7TeVpp}.
+In this comparison, an additional normalization factor $1/\sigma_{\mathrm{inela}}$ was introduced.
+For normalization of the LHCf results, the values of $\sigma_{\mathrm{inela}}$ = $(72.9\,\pm\,1.5)$ mb for $\sqrt{s}$ = 7 TeV and $(79.5\,\pm\,1.8)$ mb for $\sqrt{s}$ = 13 TeV reported in Ref.~\cite{TOTEM_7TeV, TOTEM_13TeV} were used\footnote{A slightly lower value $\sigma_{\mathrm{inela}}$ = 71.5 mb for $\sqrt{s}$ = 7 TeV was used in Ref.~\cite{LHCf_Photon_7TeVpp}.
 Their results were rescaled using this ratio.}.
-The $pp$ inelastic cross section at $\sqrt{s}$ = 510 GeV was estimated to be $(48.3\,\pm\,1.1)$ mb using the fit results of total and elastic cross-sections by the COMPETE~\cite{COMPETEfit} and TOTEM~\cite{TOTEM_13TeV} collaborations, respectively.
-The RHICf result was consistent with the LHCf results within the uncertainties, and the ratios are shown in Fig.~\ref{fig:escale}.
-The values of the ratios were slightly lower than those in the middle panel, which can be interpreted as the difference in analysis methods: corrections of photon yield in the rejected multi-hit events and photons from long-life particle decays were not performed in the LHCf 7 TeV result, whereas they were performed in both the RHICf and LHCf 13 TeV results.
-The correction increased the ratio by 0 -- 15\% in \xF$\;$below 0.6.
+The RHICf result was consistent with the LHCf results within the uncertainties.
+The ratios shown in Fig.~\ref{fig:escale} are consistent with unity within the uncertainties in all the measured points, while the centre values are slightly low in the small \xF~region of the left and middle panels.
+This feature can be interpreted as the difference in analysis methods: corrections of photon yield in the rejected multi-hit events and photons from long-lived particle decays were not performed in the LHCf 7 TeV results, whereas they were performed in both the RHICf and LHCf 13 TeV results.
+Considering the difference, these ratios may be rather close to unity.

-All four models reproduced the ratio obtained, as shown in Fig.~\ref{fig:escale}.
-Certain models predicted a weak \xF$\;$dependency of the ratio; however, the dependency could not be confirmed owing to the large uncertainties in the results.
+All four models reproduce the ratio obtained, as shown in Fig.~\ref{fig:escale}.
+Certain models predict a weak \xF$\;$dependency of the ratio; however, the dependency could not be confirmed owing to the large uncertainties in the results.

 \afterpage{ }